HabanaAI/Setup_and_Install/README.md

 <details>
 <summary>CentOS distributions</summary>

-Installing the package with internet connection available allows the network to download and install the required dependencies for the SynapseAI package (yum install and pip install etc.).
+Installing the package with internet connection available allows the network to download and install the required dependencies for the SyanapseAI® package (yum install and pip install etc.).

 ### Setup package fetching
-1. Create /etc/yum.repos.d/Habana-Vault.repo.
+1. Create this file: /etc/yum.repos.d/Habana-Vault.repo
-2. Add the following content to the file:
+2. Add the following content to the Habana-Vault.repo file:
 ```
 [vault]